How to Make YouTube Thumbnails With AI (5 Concepts Fast)

 Step 3: Review and pick (2 minutes)

 A good AI response gives you genuinely different options — not the same composition three times.
-Look for:
+Now you're judging strategy, not pixels.
+That's a much easier decision.

 Pick one concept.
 If nothing clicks, ask for two variations of the closest option.